CryptracSolutions/cryptrac/docs/qr-code-implementation-guide.md

 - MetaMask: Prefer official `https://metamask.app.link/send/...` formats for native and ERC‑20.
 - Trust Wallet: Prefer `https://link.trustwallet.com/send?asset=...` with UAI format when available.
 - Phantom: Use Solana Pay (`solana:`) for SOL and SPL transfers (universal links are primarily for swap/connect flows).
-- Coinbase Wallet: No special EIP‑681 override, rely on standard and fallback; use BIP‑21 for BTC.
+- Coinbase Wallet: No special EIP‑681 override currently; rely on standard and fallback (BIP‑21 for BTC, EIP‑681 for ETH).
+Detection supports "Coinbase Wallet" and "Base Wallet".
 - OKX Wallet: Use standard schemes unless a confirmed payment deeplink is provided.

 Notes: